quantinium03/notes.quantinium.dev/content/index.md

 # I'm **quantinium**

-- Uni student exploring the boundaries of computer science.
+- Uni student trying to teach computers.
 - Terminal dweller and daily NixOS driver.
-- Passionate about programming languages and tinkering with new technologies every day.
+- I love programming and try to tinker and learn new things everyday.

 ## Tech Stack